bruncik/Red-Planet-Bistro/README.md

 # Red-Planet-Bistro
 Landing page for a mars restaurant.
-Practice react.js  project.
+Practice of basic web development.